 In 1990 Belzebuub discovered modern Gnosticism, finding in its practices the most effective form of spirituality he had come across.
 Over the next decade Belzebuub dedicated himself to practicing what he had learned.
 He also regularly travelled from city to city in order to explain the information and practices of Gnosis.
 Eventually he would go on to explain Gnosis across multiple countries and continents.

 In 1999 Belzebuub established The Gnostic Movement, a non-profit organization aimed at passing on the information and practices of Gnosis freely.
 Belzebuub was elected as the co-ordinator of The Gnostic Movement, a position he held for many years.
 He was then elected as the Movement’s spiritual teacher, where he provided guidance on its spiritual direction, while at the same time focussing on producing new material to be published in books and on his website.

-Belzebuub now works independently, with all the content he produced during The Gnostic Movement freely accessible on his website or available through his publisher and provided as close to cost as possible.
-In the age old tradition of authentic spiritual teachers Belzebuub has never sold his work for profit or received royalties from the sale of his books, preferring instead that they are accessible to everyone, no matter their financial standing.
+Belzebuub now works independently, with all the content he produced during The Gnostic Movement freely accessible on his website and social media or available through his publisher and provided as close to cost as possible.
+Continuing an age old tradition of teaching spirituality freely, Belzebuub has never sold his work for profit or received royalties from the sale of his books, preferring instead that they are accessible to everyone, no matter their financial standing.